The Oromo Rebels’ Leader Predicts Victory ‘Very Soon’ in Ethiopia.

 The Oromo Liberation Army (OLA) commander, Jaal Marroo, warned Prime Minister Abiy Ahmed that pro-government forces were defecting and that the rebels were on the verge of triumph.

-In an interview with AFP on Sunday, Jaal, whose true name is Kumsa Diriba, said, “What I am confident (of) is that it is going to end very soon.”
+In a phone interview with AFP on Sunday, Jaal, whose true name is Kumsa Diriba, said, “What I am confident (of) is that it is going to end very soon.”

-“We’re getting ready to unleash another strike and launch another launch.
-The government is simply trying to buy time by inciting civil war in the country, thus they are appealing to the people to fight.”
+“We’re getting ready to unleash another strike and launch another launch.”
+The administration is simply attempting to buy time by inciting civil war in this country, so they are appealing to the people to fight.”
 The OLA and its allies, the Tigray People’s Liberation Front (TPLF), have won multiple wins in recent weeks, capturing towns 400 kilometers (250 miles) from Addis Ababa, and have not ruled out marching on the capital.

-Jaal claimed his fighters were even closer to the capital, some 40 kilometers (25 miles), and had “never moved (back) an inch” from the land they controlled.
+Jaal claimed that his fighters were even closer to Addis, about 40 kilometers away, and that they had “never moved (back) an inch” from the land they controlled.

-The government has dismissed reports that the rebels are within striking distance of Addis Ababa, but it has ordered the city to prepare for defense, and foreign embassies have removed personnel.
+The government has dismissed reports that the rebels are within striking distance of Addis Ababa, but has instructed the city to prepare for defense.

-“While our collective desire to achieve the road we have begun upon has empowered us,” Abiy tweeted Monday, a day after tens of thousands marched in Addis Ababa in favor of the administration.
+“While our collective desire to realize the road we have begun upon has empowered us,” Abiy said on Twitter Monday, a day after tens of thousands marched in Addis Ababa in favor of the administration.

-The danger of new rebel gains has prompted global envoys to try to broker a peace deal in a conflict that has killed thousands of people and left civilians starving.
+The Ethiopian Human Rights Commission raised worry on Monday about a widespread crackdown in Addis Ababa following the declaration of a statewide state of emergency on November 2.

-Olusegun Obasanjo, the African Union’s high representative for the Horn of Africa, met with TPLF leader Debretsion Gebremichael in Mekele, Tigray’s capital, on Sunday.
+“The Commission… has verified that arrests are being made in a way that appears to be based on identity and ethnicity,” it stated, adding that the arrests included mothers with children and the elderly.

-Martin Griffiths, the UN undersecretary for humanitarian affairs, also visited Mekele on the same day, where he spoke with the “de-facto authorities,” according to a spokesperson.
+A number of countries have advised citizens not to visit Ethiopia, and the US embassy indicated over the weekend that non-essential personnel will be removed.

-Abiy, the 2019 Nobel Peace Prize winner, dispatched soldiers to Tigray in November of last year, accusing the TPLF of targeting military positions.
+The OLA posed “no threat” to regular residents, according to Jaal, but Abiy and his ruling Prosperity Party must be “totally purged and cleaned” before reconciliation can take place.

-The OLA and the TPLF, both classified as terrorist organizations by the government, declared in August that they had reached an agreement.
+“We will make Ethiopia — and the Horn of Africa as a whole — a pleasant, stable place to live.”
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.